Skip to content

 Terminal window

-A job has no caller — system work, intentionally.
+A scheduled method has no caller — system work, intentionally.
 The framework installs a pool executor in the ambient data context (Repo reads go through the pool) and no ability is installed (Repo reads are unscoped, correct for system work).

 #[inject]